There comes a time in a startups journey to success when entrepreneurs need to raise their first round of growth capital.

 Last, why put up another barrier to getting funded at this stage when it doesn’t accomplish anything?
 While it has maybe happened, I have never heard of a case where an investor took a plan and gave it to someone else to use.
 If your plan is truly unique and compelling, you will get an audience.

 What should your team look like?
 At this point you are looking for enough money that it may be time to hire a money person.
 This doesn’t have to be the ultimate CFO, more of a seasoned bookkeeper or controller that can produce monthly financials and pay bills.
-They can be part-time.
-Your financials are not going to be complicated yet which is why you might want to wait on the CFO until you get closer to actually shipping product.
-Really good CFO’s may not have enough to do otherwise.
-Investors will want some reassurance that the checks they write will be well taken care of and some controls will exist around spending.
-In other words, they want to see some adult supervision.
+They can be a part-time consultant or what's called a fractional CFO.
+Your financials are not going to be complicated yet, which is why you might want to wait on the CFO until you get closer to actually shipping product.
+Ultimately, Investors want some reassurance that the checks they write will be well taken care of and some controls will exist around spending.
+In other words, they want to see some "adult supervision."

-Your business plan has to address not only the idea and the product, it has to identify how you are going to find customers and how you are going to get them to purchase your thing.
+Your business plan has to address not only the idea and the product, it has to identify how you are going to find customers and how you are going to get them to buy.
 For this you need some channel expertise.

 Are you going to be completely online sales driven?
 Will you require personal contact with each customer?
 Web sales are very different from enterprise sales, your sales strategy has to be clearly articulated in your business plan.
 Investors at this point need to know you have thought all this through.

-Do You Need Revenue for a Series A Round from Venture Capitalists?
+Do You Need Revenue to Raise a Series A Round?

-Let’s be clear though.
-To raise a series A round of financing, you don’t actually have to have customers or revenue or this big team of professionals.
-You have to convince the investors that the money they put in will create all of this, that you have a solid plan and you have identified what you will do with the money you raise.
-At a bare minimum, you should think about your marketing expert and a money person to augment your engineering team, so your pitch contains answers to their questions.
+Let’s be clear.
+To raise a series A round, you don’t actually have to have customers or revenue or a big team of professionals.
+You have to convince the investors that the money they put in will create all of this — that you have a solid plan and you have identified what you will do with the money you raise.
+At a bare minimum, you should think about your marketing expert and a possibly money person to augment your engineering team, so your pitch contains answers to their questions.

-You should also have some idea of an exit strategy.
+You should also have some thoughts on your exit strategy.
 How will the investors eventually get their money back?
 It’s one thing to create a company and a product and sell lots of it, but then what?
 Some companies will just plan to grow and eventually go public.
 This was more common in the 90’s, it’s much more complicated and onerous to do so now.
 Most companies that survive and have revenue will be acquired by a bigger company.
-You shouldn’t have a list of specific companies you are targeting but a general idea of the type of company is useful.
+You shouldn’t have a list of specific companies you are targeting, but it's useful to have a general idea of the type of company that might be interested in your startup.

-Raising a series A level of investment will probably take several months.
-You will hopefully be making the same pitch to larger and larger audiences in the interested firms.
-You will hopefully have multiple firms interested in the investment.
+Raising a Series A round will likely take several months.
+You will hopefully be making the same pitch to larger and larger audiences in the interested firms, and hopefully you will have multiple firms interested in investing.

-A lot of venture firms like having multiple other firms involved, it helps their diligence process, helps to establish valuation and mitigates risk.
-They don’t really see themselves as competing for the investment, if your idea is really good there will be room for everyone.
+Often, venture firms like having other firms involved in a Series A raise, since it helps their diligence process as well as to establish valuation and mitigate risk.
+They don’t really see themselves as competing for the investment — if your idea is really good, there will be room for everyone.

-The actual journey of raising venture money is different for everyone and will likely be emotional, tiring and frustrating.
-It’s all part of the process and there aren’t many shortcuts.
-In the next article in this series, I discuss how startup valuation works (and how a company valuation affects financing) – and what comes after you put the venture money in the bank.
+The actual journey of raising capital is different for everyone and will likely be emotional, tiring, and frustrating.
+It’s all part of the process and there aren’t many shortcuts, so the best thing you can do is to be prepared.